OsmanRodrigues/rollups-examples/README.md

 It also implements a simple auction engine, which is responsible for creating auctions and handling bids, as well as transferring the auctioned NFTs to the winning bidder when the auction ends.
 It exercises the Rollups API, showing how to process advance and inspect requests, as well as how to generate Notices, Vouchers, and Reports.

-## Common pitfalls while using rollups.
+## Common pitfalls while using rollups

 Here are some tips for the most commom problems while building, testing, and deploying the rollups dapps.